secretstartups/handbook/content/handbook/marketing/developer-relations/developer-advocacy/_index.md

 ## <i class="fa fa-map-marker" aria-hidden="true"></i> Mission

-To support, grow, and engage the GitLab community through collaboration, content, and conversations.
+To support, grow, and engage the wider [GitLab community](https://handbook.gitlab.com/handbook/communication/#writing-style-guidelines) through collaboration, content, and conversations.

 ## <i class="fas fa-map-marked-alt"></i> Strategy
 Developer relations and developer advocacy is an evolving, complex field.

 Our team focuses on areas aligning with the company's areas of interest including:
-* DevOps: We want our work to speak to not only developers but all team members involved in the DevOps lifecycle to deliver working code to production: Product Managers, software engineers, designers, test engineers, security engineers, operations engineers, and SREs
+* DevSecOps: We want our work to speak to not only developers but all team members involved in the DevSecOps lifecycle to deliver working code to production: Product Managers, software engineers, system and DB administrators, designers, test engineers, security engineers, operations engineers, platform engineers, SREs, development managers and executives, etc.
-* Enterprise: Developers and DevOps professionals in the enterprise have special constraints and needs.
+* Enterprise: Developers and DevSecOps professionals in the enterprise have special constraints and needs.
 Often these are glossed over with easy “throw out your architecture and use this new shiny thing” - we won’t do that, we’ll acknowledge real-world challenges, legacy code, and enterprise constraints and help people solve those problems as well.
 When applicable, we switch roles into consulting and support.

 ### KPIs

 The [FY25 Marketing Strategy](https://internal.gitlab.com/handbook/marketing/fy25-strategy/#marketing--the-customer-journey) (internal only) shows a Customer Journey with five stages: Awareness, Consideration, Conversion, Expansion, and Evangelism.
-While our team can influence people at each stage, we are primarily focused on Awareness and Evangelism.

-Awareness is our primary focus though we impact each level of the funnel through the content we create, the events we support, and the other activities that help us reach more developers.
-The KPIs we use to measure our impact on these two stages are:
+While our team can influence people at each stage, our key focus is on Awareness, Consideration, and Evangelism.
+The KPIs we use to measure our impact on these stages are:
 - views from content published across owned and earned channels
 - developers engaged through webinars, workshops, and industry events